(This guide is constantly updated. Please check back frequently.)

 LIST OF TABLES (Required for 5 or more)

 - A separate page (inserted after the Table of Contents) must be titled LIST OF TABLES.

-- Single space each table title more than one line in length and align the wrapped text
+- Single space each table title more than one line in length and align the second and

-with the text on the next subsequent line.
+subsequent lines with the text on the first line.

 - Double space between each title entry.

 - The wording of table titles must be consistent with your document.

 LIST OF FIGURES (Required for 5 or more)